superkabuki/threefive_is_SCTE35/stream.md

  |  decode_pids(self, scte35_pids=[], func=show_cue)
  |      Stream.decode_pids takes a list of SCTE-35 Pids parse
  |      and an optional call back function to run when a Cue is found.
- |      if scte35_pids is not set, all threefive3 pids will be parsed.
+ |      if scte35_pids is not set, all threefive pids will be parsed.
  |
 ```
 ## Stream.proxy(self, func=show_cue)